wp-plugins/finance-calculator-with-application-form/readme.txt

-=== WP Finance Calculator ===
+=== Finance Calculator ===
 Contributors: butterflymedia, getbutterfly
 Donate link: http://getbutterfly.com/
-Tags: finance, calculator, loans, ppp, payment protection, repayments Requires at least: 2.8
+Tags: finance, calculator, loans, ppp, payment protection, repayments Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.4.1
+Stable tag: 1.4.2

 == Description ==

-WP Finance Calculator is a drop in form for users to calculate indicative repayments.
+Finance Calculator is a drop in form for users to calculate indicative repayments.
 It can be implemented on a page or a post.
 It contains a real-time AJAX calculation option, which degrades gracefully on older browsers and uses a button to calculate repayments.

 The plugin also contains an application form which sends a message to a specified email address.